 Smooth, continuous entertainment experience is what we all enjoy.
 Interruptions, in any form, are annoying, to say the least.
 Kodi is an entertainment tool used by millions around the world to stream on-demand, high-quality content mostly for free.
 While this platform bridges the gap between millions of online streamers and thousands of streaming sources, Kodi buffering issues aren’t exactly uncommon.
 As more and more streams get added unchecked, Kodi buffering problems become more prevalent.
-Fortunately, there are some solutions that can fix Kodi buffering issues or at least reduce the instances.
+Fortunately, there are some solutions that can fix Kodi buffering issues on Kodi 18.1/18.0 and Kodi 17.6, or at least reduce the instances.
 And, these fixes are easy to apply too.
 Keep reading!

 Kodi is an extensively popular media-player among the cord-cutters worldwide.
 Developed by XBMC, this app instantly converts your device into a media center.
 Not only does it let you play and cast the locally stored media, through various add-ons and builds, it also allows you to stream free and abundantly available content over the web.
 What’s even more incredible is that this service is supported by a wide range of platforms including Fire TV Stick, Android, iOS, Windows Mobile, Windows PC, Mac OS, and Linux.

 Kodi is undeniably great but has its own set of problems.
 Some find it harder to set up as compared to other services like Plex.
 What I have figured is that once you wrap your head around the Kodi, there is a fair chance you will not like any other media player.

 Though, that’s not the only aspect I had in mind while talking about this platform’s problems.
 What plagues Kodi the most is the buffering issues.
 Nothing could be more frustrating than the frequent interruptions while watching your favorite movie or TV show.